alfrepo/blog/content/docs/notes/article000021.md

 #### 2. **Problem Analysis**

+Why are we doing what we doing?
+Why does the organization move to the cloud?

-   - Problem Identification: Discussion on scalability, resource management, and agility issues.
+   - Problem **Identification**: Discussion on scalability, resource management, and agility issues.
-   - Root Cause Analysis: Identifying the limitations of the current on-premises systems.
+   - **Root Cause** Analysis: Identifying the limitations of the current on-premises systems.
-   - Impact Assessment: Analyzing the consequences of these limitations on operations.
+   - **Impact Assessment**: Analyzing the consequences of these limitations on operations.

 Example: